 A diverse crowd hangs out at Sandwich Bar to enjoy a beer and hear some great underground tunes.

-The best thing about the Milk District is there are new businesses popping up all the time as the area grows.
+The best thing about the Milk District is there are new businesses popping up all the time as the area grows like installing a custom home theater.
 Look for the Iron Cow, a new restaurant and hang out spot to open in the summer of 2017.
 It’ll be the only bar on Robinson with a full liquor license and will have an awesome event space to feature local performers.

 3. Event Central: